RexLinz/Octave-VISA/README.md

 ## Functions provided

-Please look at file **VISA.m** or type help DAQmx from within Octvae for a full list of functions provided.
+Please look at file **VISA.m** or type help VISA from within Octave for a full list of functions provided.

 ## Examples